 What is antiphospholipid syndrome?

 Antiphospholipid syndrome (APS) - also called Hughes' syndrome - makes blood more likely than normal to clot (a thrombophilia).
-This can lead to unwanted blood clots (called thromboses) forming within blood vessels.
+This increases the risk of developing blood clots (called thromboses)within blood vessels.

 APS can cause disability, serious illness and even death in a pregnant woman or her unborn baby if untreated.
 Unfortunately, it is a disease that is often under-recognised and under-diagnosed.
 This is probably because it can cause so many different problems, many of which have other, more common causes.
 Early diagnosis is important to try to prevent serious complications.

 Pregnant women with APS are at high risk of complications.
-If you are pregnant and have APS, you may need to have some of your antenatal care under the supervision of a doctor who specialises in pregnancy and childbirth (a consultant obstetrician).
+If you are pregnant and have APS, you will need to have some of your antenatal care under the supervision of a doctor who specialises in pregnancy and childbirth (a consultant obstetrician), rather than the usual midwife-led care that a woman with no medical conditions would have.

 What causes antiphospholipid syndrome?